-CooperVision's growth in net sales across all regions was primarily attributable to market gains of silicone hydrogel contact lenses and favorable foreign currency impacts, partially offset by declines in legacy hydrogel products.
+CooperVision's growth in net sales across all regions was primarily attributable to market gains of silicone hydrogel contact lenses and favorable foreign currency impacts.
 Refer to CooperVision Net Sales by Category above for further discussion.

 CooperSurgical Net Sales by Category